Rahul38220/EEP-class-11/README.md

 Nova Grid tackles these challenges head-on:
 1. Temperature-Based Auto-Cooling 🌬️

 We've implemented a smart auto-cooling mechanism that actively monitors the panel's temperature.
-When the temperature exceeds a predefined optimal threshold, the system automatically activates a cooling process (e.g., fans or water circulation) to bring the panel back to an efficient operating temperature.
+When the temperature exceeds a predefined optimal threshold, the system automatically activates a cooling process (mist cooling) to bring the panel back to an efficient operating temperature.
 This prevents thermal degradation and maintains peak performance even under harsh conditions. ✅

 2. Dual-Axis Sun-Tracking 🎯